rpolevoi/ngMind/README.md

 Complete list of demo-links is at the bottom of this doc.

-(You can jump to first demo here below, but *please* try reading this Intro doc first -- it's well worth the few minutes):
+(You can jump to first demo here below, but *please* try reading this Intro doc first -- it's well worth the time):

 [**Plunker Demo #1**](http://plnkr.co/edit/4A4juKPbXMrWzObNNal1?p=info)
 -- SIMPLEST POSSIBLE COMPONENT (NON-DYNAMIC)